 This piano arrangement of "The Red Flag" has been adapted by Jim Paterson based on the Anshutz arrangement of the song "O Tannenbaum".
 The music can be downloaded as PDF Sheet Music, or as a MIDI or MP3 file.

 The audio controls below allow you to play the mp3 version of The Red Flag (based on 'O Tannenbaum') for piano or you can download the MP3 file.
-You can also download the midi version of The Red Flag (based on 'O Tannenbaum') for piano or alternatively edit/play the midi file.
+You can also download the midi version of The Red Flag (based on 'O Tannenbaum') for piano.

 The image below is the first page of the sheet music, and here you can download the full sheet music for The Red Flag (based on 'O Tannenbaum') for piano in PDF format.